jwt2706/ExpressionRecognition/README.md

 ## Dataset

 The FER2013 dataset is used for training the facial expression recognition model.
 The dataset consists of images labeled with one of seven emotions: anger, disgust, fear, happiness, sadness, surprise, and neutral.
-However, only about 500 images of the dataset were used to train the model to speed the process up.
+However, only about 500 images of the dataset were used to train the model to speed the training process up.

 ## Model Training